n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 A significant number of  older Thai fonts that do not use the OpenType shaping model are still in usage; these fonts employ the Unicode "Private Use Area" (<abbr>PUA</abbr>) to store contextual forms of characters.
-Shaping engines may implement this <abbr>PUA</abbr>-base shaping model as a fallback mechanism when such fonts are encountered.
+Shaping engines may implement this <abbr title="Private Use Area">PUA</abbr>-base shaping model as a fallback mechanism when such fonts are encountered.